varundosapati/sparkExamples/sparkExamples/src/main/java/org/hadoopexam/sparksql/module12DataFrameAndStreamReaderWriter.md

 7) DataSet column
 	* represent all column in DataSet

+	This

 	There are different ways we can create a column which can be later added to dataset

 	Free Column Reference - Columns which are not associated to any dataset
-		a) org.apache.spark.sql.Column = 'name (This is a free column)
+		a) org.apache.spark.sql.Column = 'name (This is a free column) using this object we can define any column object and can be used in dataset to represent the columns

 		b) $prefix - you can create column with $ prefix (You need to have sparkSession implicit objects) val nameCol : Column = $"name"(Another free column)
 		c) Col and Column Function